Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 * Sign Up - The page gives users the ability to register by using a form.
 Users have to provide their email address, email address confirmation, username, password and password confirmation.
 There is two buttons at the bottom of the page: One to register and one back to the login page.

 * Contact - A simple contact form that is sent to the site owner and the page also includes the companys contact details.
 The form is sent by email to the site owner.
+Users can use the contact form to sign up to the newsletter also.
 Contact messages can be located on the site administration page (for superusers only).

 **Accessible to signed in users**